jacques-dup/karchives/docs/religion/organizations/circle_of_vitalis.md

 ---
-title: Organization - Circle of Vitalis
+title: Organization - The Circle of Vitalis
 summary: A description of the Circle of Vitalis, pantheon of Life and Death.
 authors:
     - Jacques du Plessis
 ---

-# Circle of Vitalis
+# The Circle of Vitalis
 ## Pantheon of Life and Death {: .subtitle }

 !!! info "Details"